Opendigitalradio/ODR-DabMux/README.md

 - Something that will one day become a nice GUI for configuration, see gui/README.md

+Additional tools: odr-zmq2edi, a tool that can convert a ZeroMQ ETI stream to an EDI stream. odr-zmq2farsync, a tool that can drive a FarSync card from a ZeroMQ ETI stream.

-The src/ directory contains the source code of ODR-DabMux.
+The src/ directory contains the source code of ODR-DabMux and the additional tools.

-The doc/ directory contains the ODR-DabMux documentation, a few example configuration file, and the example munin script for the statistics server.
+The doc/ directory contains the ODR-DabMux documentation, a few example configuration files, and the munin and xymon scripts for the statistics server.

 The lib/ directory contains source code of libraries needed to build ODR-DabMux.